nasa/meza/src/scripts/sbom.md

 SBOMs are valuable for:

-1. **Vulnerability Management**: Identify components with known security issues
+1. **Vulnerability Management**: Identify components with known security issues across all dependency sources
-2. **Supply Chain Security**: Track all software components and their sources
+2. **Supply Chain Security**: Track all software components and their sources (including local modifications)
 3. **Compliance**: Meet regulatory requirements for software transparency
-4. **Risk Assessment**: Evaluate the security posture of dependencies
+4. **Risk Assessment**: Evaluate the security posture of both standard and local dependencies

 ## Integration